jonambas/panda-plugin-crv/README.md

 ### Usage

 This plugin removes the boilerplate required to build responsive variants within `cva`.
-This allows you to (1) co-locate responsive variants near your components instead of in Panda's config, and (2) generate atomic class names.
+This allows you to (1) co-locate variants near your components instead of in Panda's config, and (2) generate atomic class names.

 Example component styles: